soeiroo/saas-untitled/README.md

 ## How to run it locally

-You can use docker/docker compose
+You can use docker/docker compose<br>
 Run this at the root of the project:

 ```